ABOUT US

 1 KOBENHAVNS UNIVERSITET (UCPH) - Denmark

-2 FUNDACIO CENTRE DE REGULACIO GENOMICA (CRG) - Spain
+2 FUNDACIO CENTRE DE REGULACIO GENOMICA (CRG) - Spain - ended in 2024 (taken over by CNAG)

 3 VETERINAERMEDIZINISCHE UNIVERSITAET WIEN (UVM) - Austria